sinankalkan/CENG501-Spring2021/project_AltunKara/readme.md

 ## 2.2.
 Our interpretation

-Explain the parts that were not clearly explained in the original paper and how you interpreted them.
 First , we wanted to have the same segmentation scores on different networks.
 We tried to implement the FCN segmentation network with using ISBI 2016 dataset.
 Unfortunately, we couldn't get the segmentation scores yet.
 The FCN networks which are using ISBI 2016 dataset included on the FCN codes file.
 On the other hand, we succesfully implement the U-Net segmentation model to the ISBI 2016 dataset.